Home > Cardiology > HFA 2023 > Aficamten may lower symptom burden in non-obstructive hypertrophic cardiomyopathy

 REDWOOD-HCM

-At 10 weeks, dose titration of the myosin inhibitor led to a modest and reversible reduction in LVEF from baseline of -5.5%.
+At 10 weeks, dose titration of the myosin inhibitor led to a modest and reversible reduction in LVEF from baseline of 5.5%.
 No treatment interruptions or down-titration events according to the protocol were necessary.
 The participants showed a mean improvement in the Kansas City Cardiomyopathy Questionnaire of 10.6 points (P<0.0001 for change from baseline to 10 weeks).
-Also, 58% of participants had clinical reduction in symptom burden, with almost half of them reporting moderate to very large improvements.
+Also, 58% of participants had a clinical reduction in symptom burden, with almost half of them reporting moderate to very large improvements (see Figure).
 “This far exceeds what you expect from placebo,” Prof. Masri said.
-Moreover, 56% of all patients demonstrated function improvement of ≥ 1 NYHA class, and 28% of participants achieved NYHA class 1 and became asymptomatic by week 10.
+Moreover, 56% of all participants demonstrated function improvement of ≥1 NYHA class, and 28% of participants achieved NYHA class I and became asymptomatic by week 10.
 In addition, the frequency of angina was reduced from daily or weekly to weekly or monthly upon treatment.

 Copyright ©2023 Medicom Medical Publishers